nginx-le/nginx-le/README.md

 - get [docker-compose.yml](https://github.com/umputun/nginx-le/blob/master/docker-compose.yml) and change things:
   - set timezone to your local, for example `TZ=UTC`.
 For more timezone values check `/usr/share/zoneinfo` directory
-  - set `LETSENCRYPT=true` if you want automatic certificate install and renewal
+  - set `LETSENCRYPT=true` if you want an automatic certificate install and renewal
   - `LE_EMAIL` should be your email and `LE_FQDN` for domain
   - for multiple FQDNs you can pass comma-separated list, like `LE_FQDN=aaa.example.com,bbb.example.com`
   - alternatively set `LETSENCRYPT` to `false` and pass your own cert in `SSL_CERT`, key in `SSL_KEY` and `SSL_CHAIN_CERT`